-This tab is only available for the administrator and user accounts with camera control privileges.
-The tab includes these sections: Exposure, White Balance, Sharpness, 2D/3DNR, Digital Zoom, WDR, etc.
+This tab contains the camera-related settings and is only available for the administrator and user accounts with camera control privileges.

 The "Logout" Tab, p.
 94

 Click on the tab to log out of the camera system.
 Click on Login to log in again with a different user-name and password, for example.